Blog

 • Legal custody: If only one parent has legal custody of the child according to state law or court order, then that parent gets priority in claiming them as a dependent.

-If both you and your boyfriend meet all eligibility criteria for claiming dependents but only one person can claim each dependent per qualifying rule from government agencies like Internal Revenue Service (IRS), you’ll need to decide who will claim each dependent.
+If both you and your boyfriend meet all eligibility criteria for claiming dependents but only one person can claim each dependent per qualifying rule from government agencies like the Internal Revenue Service (IRS), you’ll need to decide who will claim each dependent.

 Some factors to consider when making this decision include: